-A heat pump transfers thermal energy from a heat source to a heat sink.
-However, as it is commercially applied, a heat pump can alter the flow of refrigerant so as to change the heat sink into a heat source.
-This is basic heat pump theory.
+Basic heat pump theory is defined as a transfer of thermal energy from a heat source to a heat sink.
+However, when commercially applied, a heat pump can alter the flow of refrigerant so as to change the heat sink into a heat source.
 In other words, the evaporator becomes the condenser and the condenser becomes the evaporator.
 Some heat pumps are sold as a heating only unit, but most are manufactured with a cooling option as well.

 The diagrams below show a vapor compression system employing a reversing valve in both a heating mode and a cooling mode.